farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 #### Exceptions

-* `PaymentExecutionException` - This exception will be thrown if the currency specified is not `GBP`.
+* `PaymentExecutionException` - This exception will be thrown if the currency specified is not one of the two accepted currencies: `GBP` or `EUR`.
 * `IdempotentActionExecutionException` - This exception will be thrown if the action triggered to initiate a Modulr payment is unsuccesful.
 * `ModulrPaymentExecutionException` - This exception is thrown if no other exceptions are thrown and the initiated Modulr payment is still unsuccesful.